Congregation Shomrei Emunah (Borough Park)

-Congregation Shomrei Emunah (קהל שומרי אמונה) is an Orthodox Jewish synagogue located in Borough Park, Brooklyn, New York.
-Founded in 1907, the congregation moved into its present edifice in 1910.
+Congregation Shomrei Emunah (קהל שומרי אמונה) is an Orthodox Jewish synagogue located at 5202 14th Avenue, Borough Park, Brooklyn, in New York City, New York, United States.

+Founded in 1907, the congregation moved into its present building in 1910.
 Its current rabbinical leader is Rabbi Aviezer Cohen.
 Its current chazzan (cantor) is Chazzan Adler.
-The chazzan sheini (secondary cantor) is Chazzan Nachman Schneider (who is currently the chief cantor at Congregation Beth Israel of Borough Park & cantor emeritus at Congregation Young Israel of Laurence & Cederhurst.)
+The chazzan sheini (secondary cantor) is Chazzan Nachman Schneider (who is currently the chief cantor at Congregation Beth Israel of Borough Park and cantor emeritus at Congregation Young Israel of Laurence and Cederhurst.)

 History

-Congregation Shomrei Emunah was established in 1907 by a group that included a number of Torah scholars.
-It published its bylaws on September 3, 1907.
+Congregation Shomrei Emunah was established in 1907 by a group that included a number of Torah scholars; publishing its by-laws on September 3, of that year.
 In the beginning, services were held in a Masonic hall at New Utrecht Avenue and 56th Street.
 In 1910 the congregation constructed its own building at the corner of 14th Avenue and 52nd Street.
-The imposing, yellow-brick edifice designed in Romanesque Revival style features a large skylight over the bimah (reader's platform).
+The yellow-brick building in Romanesque Revival style has a large skylight over the bimah.